Updated on February 2, 2019

-An online petition is asking Victoria’s Secret to add nursing bras to their line.
+An online petition created in 2017 asked Victoria’s Secret to add nursing bras to their line.

 But wait, they sell bras, right?
 Surely the myriad of bras available in their stores and online include at least one option for nursing moms, doesn’t it?